J'accuse (1919 film): Reception

 When J'accuse was first shown in France in April 1919, it was a great success with the public, whose mood in the aftermath of the war it seemed to capture.
-Its acclaim continued when it was shown in London in May 1920, at the Philharmonic Hall with a 40-piece orchestra and a professional choir (and without being shown to the British Board of Film Censors).
+Its acclaim continued when it was shown in London in May 1920 at the Philharmonic Hall with a 40-piece orchestra and a professional choir and without being shown to the British Board of Film Censors.
 The reviewer in The Times, while finding it "a trifle uneven", noted that familiar incidents of war stories were "set forth with more conviction, and at the same time with more bitterness, than they have ever been before".
-He was also deeply impressed by the vision of the awakening of the dead from the battlefield, and paid it the final tribute that "a film has caused an audience to think".
+He was also deeply impressed by the vision of the awakening of the dead from the battlefield and paid it the final tribute that "a film has caused an audience to think".
 Gance received a telegram from Pathé's London agent saying, "Your name in England is, at present, more famous than Griffith's".

-Pathé initially had no success in selling the film for distribution in the United States, where its references to pacifism were unfavourably regarded, and in 1921 Gance went to America hoping to launch it himself.
+Pathé initially had no success in selling the film for distribution in the United States, where its references to pacifism were unfavourably regarded, and in 1921, Gance went to America hoping to launch it himself.
 He arranged a gala screening in New York to an audience which included D. W. Griffith and Lillian Gish.
 Griffith was greatly moved by the film and arranged for its distribution through United Artists.

-Author and film critic Leonard Maltin awarded the film three and a half out of a possible four stars, calling the film "[a] vividly filmed classic".
+The author and film critic Leonard Maltin awarded the film three-and-a-half out of a possible four stars and called the film "[a] vividly filmed classic".

-On review aggregator website Rotten Tomatoes the film has an approval rating of 100% based on 5 reviews, with an average rating of 7.4/10.
+The review aggregator website Rotten Tomatoes the film has an approval rating of 100% based on 5 reviews, with an average rating of 7.4/10.

 Versions

 Gance frequently revised and re-edited his films, and several different versions of J'accuse came into existence.
-It was originally said to be in four episodes (film length 5250 metres), but was then reduced to three episodes (4350 metres).
+It was originally said to be in four episodes (film length 5250 metres), but was then reduced to three episodes (4350 m).
 It was re-edited into a shorter version entitled I Accuse, released in 1921 and intended for American audiences, with a less universal anti-war slant, a more anti-German stance, and a happy ending.
 The surviving prints show many other variations.

 A new restoration of the film was produced by Lobster Films Studios, Paris, working in collaboration with Nederlands Filmmuseum and Flicker Alley.
-They culled materials from the Lobster Collection, the Czech Film Archive in Prague, the Cinémathèque Française, and the Nederlands Filmmuseum to make the best possible and most complete edition of the original film (3525 metres).
+They culled materials from the Lobster Collection, the Czech Film Archive in Prague, the Cinémathèque Française, and the Nederlands Filmmuseum to make the best possible and most complete edition of the original film (3525 m).
 This was issued on DVD in 2008.

 In 1938, Gance made another version of J'accuse, this time with sound and looking ahead to the imminent outbreak of World War II.